JosephSilber/bouncer/readme.md

 $ composer require silber/bouncer v1.0.0-beta.3
 ```

+> In Laravel 5.5, [service providers and aliases are automatically registered](https://laravel.com/docs/5.5/packages#package-discovery).
+If you're using Laravel 5.5, skip ahead directly to step 3 (do not pass go, but do collect $200).

 Once the composer installation completes, you can add the service provider and alias the facade.
 Open `config/app.php`, and make the following changes:

 1) Add a new item to the `providers` array: